iamdanielgreen/we-ll_build_a_ladder/process/level-ideas.md

 **(19:18)** You thought it might be cute if this level used the purple background of the prototypes (or another dark colour), and the sleeping characters were in a white outline.

 **It would be nice if a little animation could be playing that denotes a more complex interiority, but for the purposes of time I'll settle for "zzzz"*

+### We'll Wait In Line

+**(10/12/2025, 11:26 AEST)** The Silence Guys stand in a queue, surrounded by non-descript other characters that move slowly.
+The queue moves slowly, and the players along with it.
+However, if the players move at all, or press any of the action buttons, they will make a large amount of noise, causing the line to grind to a halt.
+The players simply need to wait for time to pass - once the Silence Guys are off-screen (or, at least, they reach the front of the line, perhaps?) the level is solved.

+*In a game all about taking action, I remain uncertain about levels that imply success can be achieved through ***passivity***, but I think the lesson here is more about ***patience*** so maybe I get away with it.*